rhysstever/Eona/Pantheon of Eona.md

 Deity | Alignment | Symbol
 ----- | --------- | ------
-Atal, deity of the sun and light | NG | Symbol
-Dten, deity of death | N | Symbol
-Eona, deity of creation | LG | Symbol
-Kremmel, deity of destruction | NE | Symbol
-Kyen, deity of vengeance | CN | Symbol
-Nokzol, deity of tyranny | LE | Symbol
-Ontaro, deity of civilization | LN | Symbol
-Oros, deity of the undead and decay | NE | Symbol Otarr, deity of war | N | Symbol
-Ovia, deity of life and growth | CG | Symbol
-Phyneara, deity of peace | NG | Symbol
-Sihiri, deity of magic | N | Symbol
-Thoros, deity of justice | LN | Symbol
-Unus, deity of knowledge | LN | Symbol
+Atal, deity of the sun and light | NG | A sun with twelve points Dten, deity of death | N | A tombstone with a scythe Eona, deity of creation | LG | A circle on a pedestal Kremmel, deity of destruction | NE | A circle with a splintering crack Kyen, deity of vengeance | CN | A globe stabbed with a dagger Nokzol, deity of tyranny | LE | Three pillar-like bars Ontaro, deity of civilization | LN | Four hands holding wrists Oros, deity of the undead and decay | NE | A partially corroded skull Otarr, deity of war | N | Two crossed swords
+Ovia, deity of life and growth | CG | A tree with a thick canopy Phyneara, deity of peace | NG | A globe held between two hands Sihiri, deity of magic | N | A circle around three four-pointed stars Thoros, deity of justice | LN | A gavel inside a globe Unus, deity of knowledge | LN | An open tome
-Xitrix, deity of anarchy | CN | Symbol
-Yher, deity of the moon and darkness | NE | Symbol Zaas, deity of secrets | CE | Symbol
+Xitrix, deity of anarchy | CN | A circle with asymmetrical lines Yher, deity of the moon and darkness | NE | A vertical crescent moon Zaas, deity of secrets | CE | A dagger over a sealed letter

 ## Divinty Ties
 From these 17 deities, they are split into two main categories: Deities of Good and Evil, and Deities of Order and Chaos.
 In addition, each deity has a tie to another or two others.
 Deities of Good and Evil have three deities tied to each other, and Deities of Order and Chaos have a lawful deity and a chaotic counterpart.